interaktionsbyran/state-us/README.md

 the resulting state.
 Inside that closure you can use `this` which will actually be the context you specified on initialization time (the last argument in the init).
 The default starting state is a string specifying the initial state of the state machine.

 You can also bind callbacks on state changes.
-To bind a callback on any state change use the bind method like this:
+To bind a callback on any state change use the onTransition method like this:
 ```javascript
 stateMachine.onTransition(function(oldState, newState){
   [...]